 It is a kind of field of all possible expansions (very first state only), where all possible

 .
-In (3.2) we will see how this requirement is fulfilled.
+In (3.2) we will see how the zero-energy requirement is fulfilled.

 As soon as the fermion exclusion principle could work, the Heisenberg uncertainty relations would work too.
 So if the vacuum particles have been driven apart by a fermion explosion, then from the very first moment the field of all possible velocities would have been present, instead of the fermion explosion.
 One very well could say that there never was a fermion explosion of the vacuum particles, although the BB of vacuum particles still can be treated mathematically as a fermion expansion.
-Compare the column at the right from the previous page of THE EXPANSION OF THE UNIVERSE, around the fireworks explosion.
+Compare the previous page of THE EXPANSION OF THE UNIVERSE, the column at the right around the fireworks explosion picture.

 + +